-Hold annual Directorate level meeting for 1⁄2 day

-Review existing Directorate outcome reporting and impact measures against the 5 Inclusive approaches using the self-evaluation tool.

-Existing evidence could be drawn from

-- 1. The Directorates mandatory and regulatory measures - 2.
-Service reporting /impact measures - 3.
-Lived experience case studies, stories, feedback, consultations
+- Hold an annual, directorate level meeting, for half a day. - Review existing directorate outcome reporting and impact measures against the five inclusive approaches, using the self-evaluation tool. - Existing evidence could be drawn from: - 1.
+The directorates mandatory and regulatory measures. - 2.
+Service reporting / impact measures. - 3.
+Lived experience case studies, stories, feedback and consultations.

-This will establish current self-evaluation scores and indicate compliance with regards the 5 inclusive approaches, and their levels of confidence in applying the inclusive approaches to their work.
+This will establish current self-evaluation scores and indicate compliance with regards the five inclusive approaches, including their levels of confidence in applying the inclusive approaches to their work.

-The tool will also support the Directorate to identify the actions they need to take over the next 12 months to improve their practice, and the support or learning need to achieve these.
-From these the Directorates are enabled to create their individual ICF implementation and Support plan.
+The tool will also support the directorate to identify the actions they need to take over the next 12 months, to improve their practice and the support or learning need to achieve these.
+From these, the directorates are enabled to create their individual ICF Implementation and Support Plan.
 We anticipate these will be embedded within the existing service planning processes.

-The Directorate Self-evaluation will be submitted to Executive team.
+The Directorate Self-Evaluation will be submitted to the Executive Team (ET).